Dick Grayson: The New 52 (2011–2016)

 Dick Grayson is re-established as Nightwing following DC's Flashpoint crossover event, after which the publisher relaunched all of its titles and made alterations to its continuity as part of an initiative called The New 52.
 In the new status quo, Bruce Wayne is once again the only Batman, and Dick, like the other members of the adoptive family, is a few years younger.
 Dick, despite being 19 is drawn a bit shorter than in his pre-relaunch frame.
 This is likely due to adding believability to his acrobat past.
 His origin story remains the same (Bruce Wayne takes him in upon his parents' murder by Zucco) except that Dick prodigiously talented at reading body language, allowing him to deduce Batman's secret identity upon their first meeting.

 According to various interviews it is stated that Dick was adopted at 16 as opposed to as an adult due to the DCNU's timeline existing for only five years.
 Dick Grayson is shown in flashbacks as Robin with a revamped version of the Robin costume in Nightwing (vol. 3) #0 (November 2012) and Batman and Robin (vol. 2) Annual #2 (March 2014).

 In his civilian identity, he is attacked by an assassin named Saiko who insists that he is the fiercest killer in Gotham.
 The series Batman Incorporated relaunches with a second volume, continuing its story while taking into account the New 52's continuity changes; Dick is now depicted as Nightwing, and not as Batman, but the change is not addressed in the comic itself.
-In Nightwing, Dick inherits the deed to the circus from a dying C. C. Haly and begins a relationship with his childhood friend acrobat Raya Vestri.
+In Nightwing, Dick inherits the deed to the circus from a dying Jack Haly and begins a relationship with his childhood friend acrobat Raya Vestri.
 Saiko tortures Haly for information on Nightwing's secret identity, and the old man dies in Dick's arms after telling him the circus holds a terrible secret.
 Investigating leads, he tracks down a supervillain named Feedback, who used to be a childhood friend but does not learn anything.
 Following Haly's clues, he finds a mysterious Book of Names in the circus that has his name on the last page.
 Later the circus announces they will be doing a memorial show on the anniversary of the night Dick's parents were murdered, and Saiko attacks by detonating a massive explosion.